microsoft/LabanotationSuite/MSRAbotSimulation/README.md

 ### staticElbow
 The fixed elbow joint of the MSRAbot physical robot can be modeled by checking the staticElbow box.

 **Note:** If the following showHelpers checkbox is also set, the unconstrained humanoid skeletal model may follow different paths than the MSRAbot model.

 ### showHelpers

-The skeletal complonents of the humanoid stick figure can be viewed by checking the showHelpers box.
-In the future, different robot models may be made available for rendering gestures.
-Until then, viewing skeletal components of the selected robot model is possible by opening the Robot menu, clicking the showHelpers box, and adjusting the opacity of the model surface as desired.
+The skeletal complonents of a humanoid stick figure model can be viewed by checking the showHelpers box and adjusting the opacity of the MSRAbot model.

 ![LabanotationSuite_Static_Elbow.png](docs/LabanotationSuite_Static_Elbow.png)